Qianliyan: Worship

 Qianliyan most often appears as a door god at Mazuist temples or as a guardian beside Mazu at her altars or on her yellow paper charms.
 He is separately worshipped in some villages and by mariners for assistance avoiding danger.
 During the 8-day, 250 km annual pilgrimages from Dajia to Beigang, Mazu's idol is accompanied by 10 ft figures of Qianliyan and Shunfeng'er played by masked men on stilts.

 In art

 Qianliyan typically appears as a green-skinned demon shielding his eyes from the sun's glare.
 This was not his original position: The Southern Song statue mentioned above and another in the Nanhai Longwang Temple (t 南海龍王廟, s 南海龙王庙, Nánhǎi Lóngwáng Miào) in eastern Guangzhou in Guangdong give him three eyes but do not have either of his hands raised to his brow.
 He apparently picked up the pose from the earlier Zhaobao Qilang as that god's followers came to worship Mazu.
 Qianliyan also occasionally appears with three heads and six arms.
 He usually appears to the right of his companion Shunfeng'er.
 He sometimes appears as the red demon, in which case he usually has two horns and yellow sapphire eyes.

+Linguistic

+In Chinese, Qianliyan's meaning of "thousand-mile eyes" is used to convey clairvoyance or clairvoyant.